-When we talk about the work ‘contagious’ most people tend to thing about the ‘flu.
-Seldom do we realise tht tooth decay and gum disease can bring on a host of oral health problems not only for us but for those in the family as well.
+When we talk about the word ‘contagious’ most people tend to thing about the ‘flu.
+Seldom do we realise that tooth decay and gum disease can bring on a host of oral health problems not only for us but for those in the family as well.
 Let’s take a closer look:

 The Dirty Truth About Tooth Decay

 To put it simply, if bacteria are present in the mouth, it will eat away at the tooth.
 If left untreated this could result in a cavity and cause pain, infection and even tooth loss.
 Normally, it is the combination of food and bacteria that causes decay as plaque forms on the gums and the teeth.
 When you eat or dring something sweet, these bacteria feed off these sugars and create acids.
 After about 20 minutes you’ll have a full blown acid attack on you teeth.
 Over time, your tooth enamel breaks down and this is the start of tooth decay and poor oral health.

 Normally as parents, we are considered the first line of defence when it comes to our children.
 However, unknowingly we can actually pass along tooth decay!
 By drinking from the same cup or brushing with the same tooth brush, bacteria can transfer from one person to another.
 Often it is mum’s bacteria that are passed to the child and hence if mum has lots of fillings we need to be very vigilant as this can happen with the child.

 Tooth decay in children causes pain and fever, it can also disrupt school and education.
 Speech and eating habits are also affected along with mum and dads sleep.
 Regular examinations can help prevent all of this and often remove the need for expensive dental treatment.